 All of the dental offices in your country are closed

 This is not a hypothetical situation that might happen in the future – already there are countries that fully shut down the whole dental services sector.
-This is usually due to lack of governmental guidelines regarding dental practices.
+This is usually due to a lack of government guidelines regarding dental practices.
 If you are living in such a place the only possibility left may be emergency dental care.
 We strongly discourage you from visiting such places for treatment that can be postponed and is not urgent.
 Cases that are serious enough to visit emergency care include pain, bleeding, fever, abscesses and other serious conditions.
-Please note that emergency dental care is focused on solving your current urgent problem rather than providing you state of the art restorative services.
+Please note that emergency dental care is focused on solving your current urgent problem rather than providing you with state-of-the-art restorative services.

 Some dental offices operate without change, but your dentist’s office is closed

-This situation is slightly better than having only emergency care available but also in this case we recommend only serious cases visits.
+This situation is slightly better than having only emergency care available but also in this case we recommend only serious case visits.
 You may also have a filling if you’re concerned that it will be a deep one or you start feeling pain.

 Your dentist’s office is open and you have an upcoming appointment

 You should cancel (postpone by a month or more) all the appointments that consist of elective procedures, including regular checkup appointments, dental cleanings, teeth whitening, fillings (except when you’re in pain already), orthodontic and periodontal procedures, implants, and cosmetic dentistry including crowns and veneers.